 Go “Local” and you’re sure to return home with a better understanding of the world, and with greater tolerance and knowledge that can only be learned from interaction while merging into local society.

 “The world is a book and those who do not travel read only one page.” – St. Augustine

 About the Author

 At age 19, Nick did his first Europe stomp, renting a car with two friends in Nice, France, and later participating in the annual “Running of the Bulls” in Pamplona, Spain, during the San Fermin Festival, where he came out unscathed.
-It would be an exploring trip around the world at age 24 that would end up being a life changing experience.
-Subsequent to travelling by car, train, plane, bike, boat and hitchhiking all through the globe, even saving a baby in Bangladesh.
+It would be an exploring trip around the world at age 24 that would end up being a life-changing experience.
+Subsequent to traveling by car, train, plane, bike, boat and hitchhiking all through the globe, even saving a baby in Bangladesh.